MogulAR-BettAR/demo-vidometer/README.md

 vidometer.resume();
 ```

-After resuming of the processing you need to call the **start** method to position the object on the scene.
+After resuming the processing you need to call the **start** method to position the object on the scene.

 **Complete example with vidometry-vidometer tag:**